 You have to understand that when I was growing up in the South Bronx at that time, it was very common to hear people playing Cuban rumba in the Park with conga drums.
 In the summertime you would hear that at night, in-fact if you didn’t hear that you got worried ha-ha!
 So, the culture was really in your face, so that was a common occurrence growing up at that time.

 Unfortunately it’s now looked on as a caricature.
-By that time in the 50’s Cuban or Latin music had become so big internationally that it sort of became a parody of its self and that’s what happened.
-Then I think around 1955/56 is when the transistor radio was invented and Elvis comes in on the scene and that changes everything!
-A few things happened at that time to Latin music, Fidel Castro takes over Cuba in Jan 1st 1959, the US imposes the trade embargo in 1960 and then the travel embargo in 62 and what happens right after that, the Beatles come and the British Invasion so that killed Latin music in the mainstream except for when Sergio Mendez came on the scene in 1966 that was the last great wave!
+By that time in the 50’s Cuban or Latin music had become so big internationally that it sort of became a parody of itself and that’s what happened.
+Then I think around 1955/56 is when the transistor radio was invented, and Elvis comes in on the scene and that changes everything!
+A few things happened at that time to Latin music, Fidel Castro takes over Cuba on Jan 1st 1959, the US imposes the trade embargo in 1960 and then the travel embargo in 62 and what happens right after that, the Beatles come and the British Invasion so that killed Latin music in the mainstream except for when Sergio Mendez came on the scene in 1966, that was the last great wave!

-BS: Well first of all it goes way back when I first saw the movie, I saw the movie on its tenth anniversary when my mother and father took me at the Loews Paradise theatre in the Bronx the biggest theatre in the Loews chain in New York.
+BS: Well first of all it goes way back when I first saw the movie, I saw the movie on its tenth anniversary when my mother and father took me to the Loews Paradise theatre in the Bronx, the biggest theatre in the Loews chain in New York.
 It held about 2500 or 3000 people at the time, it was very ornate and it was like stepping into this other world when you go inside.
-So anyway around 71 or 72 my mother and father and my sister and they take us and from the very beginning I was just flabbergasted by everything, the visuals, the color and especially the music that’s what really grabbed you!
+So anyway around 71 or 72 my mother, father and my sister, took me, and from the very beginning, I was just flabbergasted by everything, the visuals, the color and especially the music that’s what really grabbed you!